 NJ Gross Income Tax conformity to IRC § 131(c) is unsettled.
 NJ does not automatically conform to the federal Internal Revenue Code; NJ GIT is a separate state-level scheme codified at N.J.S.A.
 54A:1-1 et seq.
 NJ Division of Taxation has not issued a clear ruling on whether IRS Notice 2014-7's exclusion carries over to NJ GIT for live-in PPP PCAs.

 Action item.
-Talk to a NJ-licensed CPA before April 15, 2027 about your PPP wages.
+Talk to a NJ-licensed CPA about your PPP wages before you file.
 Do not assume your federal § 131(c) exclusion automatically zeroes out your NJ tax.
 If your CPA concludes NJ does conform, document the position.
-If your CPA concludes NJ does not conform, budget for NJ GIT at the applicable bracket (NJ GIT rates run 1.4%–10.75%; most PPP caregivers fall in the 1.4%–5.525% bands).
+If your CPA concludes NJ does not conform, budget for NJ Gross Income Tax at your applicable bracket.

 NJ Earned Income Tax Credit

-NJ has a state EITC equal to 40% of the federal EITC in 2026 (codified at N.J.S.A.
+New Jersey has its own state Earned Income Tax Credit calculated as a percentage of the federal EITC (N.J.S.A.
 54A:4-7).
-If you make the federal Feigh / Notice 2020-15 election to treat your excluded waiver payments as earned income for federal EITC, the same election typically carries over to your NJ state EITC computation, adding meaningfully to your refund.
+If you make the federal Feigh / Notice 2020-15 election to treat your excluded waiver payments as earned income for the federal EITC, that election typically carries into your NJ state EITC computation as well, adding to your refund.

 If you're going to be paid as a family caregiver through NJ FamilyCare, this is your operational playbook.